-10. Ethics:
+10. Ethics - Not Applicable to Nonprofits:

 - A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and: - i.
 Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.